Recommended WordPress hosts (from a WordPress developer)

 What a beautiful website, makes lots of promises, but what a shoddy service.
 Their dashboard seems so poorly put together its amateur hour, and their support has that fantastic Eastern Europe “we don’t give a fuck” type of attitude or “you must be a total beginner” attitude.
 Billing system is wonky (clients paid, it processed twice, but the account still marked as pending, customer service was no help in resolution).
 They have a dumb system where any contact on the account receives all correspondence email – i.e if account owner emails about billing, any response is sent to all account contacts.
 This is super dumb, as CEOs are often named contacts but don’t want potentially hundreds of inane emails hitting their inbox from their team.
 It also means any issue you contact them about is shared across all team members.
 Dumb.
 Definitely not a service for Enterprise or any professional level.

-They also do not offer SSH access.
+They also do not offer SSH access or GitHub deployments, WHAT YEAR IS IT???

 GoDaddy